CHINIQUY RIOTS Hobart Town Hall 1879

 Mr. Tarleton: The bench has no power to order any costs.
 Let the defendants be discharged.

 Adjunct to Office and Hall Keeper, Nevin’s other duties as Special Constable and police photographer at the Municipal Police Office, which was housed within the City Corporation’s Town Hall buildings, were overseen by Superintendent Richard Propsting.
 It may have been Thomas Nevin who brought the charges in the first instance without seeking the City Corporation’s legal counsel, as Attorney-General Giblin stated in proceedings that ” the information was not drawn under legal advice” .
 Nevin would have reported the damage caused by the rioters, including their names to Supt.
 Propsting, who proceeded with the charges.
-Propsting’s lack of control of the riots and mismanagement of police resources spurned endless criticism in the press, alleging incompetence and sympathy with those who howled down Chiniquy during the lecture.
+Propsting’s lack of control of the riots and mismanagement of police resources gave rise to endless criticism in the press, alleging incompetence and sympathy with those who howled down Chiniquy during the lecture.
 This one in the same issue of The Mercury, 11th July 1979 had reached Adelaide:

 Outside opinion of the Police